tezos-codec-generator/tezos-data-model/README.md

 are less likely to be changed drastically.
 Specific implementation details may be found in the in-library documentation as applicable.

+## Naming

+The original name for this package, in its original incarnation as a subdirectory of the `codec_generator` [repo](http://gitlab.com/archaephyrryx/codec_generator), was `rust_runtime`.
+As a prospective fixup for this opaque and somewhat redundant name ('rust' is perfunctory as it is self-evident, and 'runtime' is not evocative enough of what it actually is for), `tezos-data-model` is the strongest candidate for the overall package name, as an experimentally standalone repository.

+However, since the now-descriptive naming is rather unwieldy as a qualifier in actual code, the pithy name 'tedium' is taken from the initialism **T**ezos **D**ata **M**odel.

 ## Overview

-The `rust_runtime` library is intended to provide a flexible and potentially interchangeable framework, in terms of which lightweight and portable codec modules can be produced.
+The `tedium` library is intended to provide a flexible and potentially interchangeable framework, in terms of which lightweight and portable codec modules can be produced.
 This requires a certain amount of API-specific hard-coding in the `codec_generator` tool itself, but most of the implementation